bartobri/bitcoin-toolkit/README.md

 This initial release is focused mainly around public and private key manipulation, providing tools allowing the user to generate key pairs in a variety of interesting and useful ways.
 Users can also change the format of existing keys, such as turning on and off compression, printing its hex or decimal value, and more.

+This release also contains a node tool that dumps version information from any bitcoin node in JSON format.
+This is good for getting a node's status, last block, user agent, and a handfull of other things.
+More node tools are planned for future releases.

 Table of Contents
 -----------------